abdzyusuf123-ctrl/My-Notes/DSA/[IMPORTANT] Core Logic and Memory.md

 ---

 ## Global Condition
-Most coding interview questions will also maintain a condition that must be true at each iteration and if that condition is false after an iteration then the algorithm breaks
+Most coding interview questions will also maintain a condition that must be true at each iteration and if that condition is false after an iteration then the something is wrong with your code

 ---